analyticsgym/analytics_fundamentals/1_metrics/wip_metrics_foundation.md

     -   do the metrics need a time filter?
     -   who should the metric target? (i.e. all users, only paying users, or new vs existing users, etc)

-#### Example Scenario: Audio Streaming Company ABC
+### Example Scenario: Audio Streaming Company ABC

-##### Customer Pain
+#### Customer Pain

 -   qual: when using ABC company's mobile app, subscribers mention it is difficult to find and consume newly released audio offerings (music, podcasts, audioboks, lectures, etc) on the platform
 -   quant: consumption rates are low on newly released audio offerings outside of the new user onboarding experience (suggesting discovery might be a challenge)

-##### High-level experience
+#### High-level experience

 -   content discovery AI chat assistant (within the mobile app experience)
 -   users select a mood or input a prompt and the AI returns newly released content recommendations

-##### Connecting the New Product Experience to Company Objectives
+#### Connecting the New Product Experience to Company Objectives

 -   ABC company is looking to increase engagement depth on it's mobile app
 -   ABC has identified that new content discovery is predictive of higher engagement depth and retention
 -   as a result, the new product experience is aiming to drive new content discovery and engagement depth in the near-term and retention in the long-term

-##### Primary Success Metric
+#### Primary Success Metric

 -   new content discovery rate
 -   defined as the % of users who open the app and consume a newly released audio offering
 -   the metric is generic enough to work in an AB test (e.g. applicable to the control group / status quo experience)
+-   newly released defined as content released within the last 30 days

-##### Guardrail Metrics
+#### Guardrail Metrics

--   listening time per user: check is listening time per user is stable or increasing
+-   listening time per user: check if listening time per user is stable or increasing
 -   session length: could potentially decrease if users are finding content faster
--   CSAT: qual signal asking users if they are finding the new content discovery experience helpful
+-   CSAT: qual survey asking users if they are finding the new AI content discovery experience helpful

-##### Measurement Window and Segments
+#### Measurement Window and Segments

 -   measurement window: of all the users who open the app on X day, what percent consume new content within 24 hours of their last app open
 -   segments: all users
--   additional segments to explore for deeper dive analysis
+-   additional segments to explore for deeper dive analysis:
-    -   new users vs existing users
-    -   different user types: paid tier 1, paid tier 2, etc
+    -   different user types: free, paid tier 1, paid tier 2, etc
-    -   content types driving the new content discovery rate
+    -   content types driving the new content discovery rate (i.e. music, podcasts, audiobooks, lectures, etc)
-    -   geos and device types
-    -   power users (engaged with the app weekly for past 4 weeks), causal users (engaged with the app 1 to 3 weeks in the past 4 weeks), (not active in the past 4 weeks) recently dormant users
+    -   new users (signed up in the past 4 weeks), power users (engaged with the app weekly for past 4 weeks), causal users (engaged with the app 1 to 3 weeks in the past 4 weeks), reactivated (not active in the past 4 weeks)

 ------------------------------------------------------------------------

-# Is active user metric growth healthy or not?
+# Is Active User Growth Healthy/Sustainable?

+#### Potential signs of healthy growth

+-   product market fit has been established
+-   organic word of mouth has started to drive new user growth
+-   LTV to CAC make ratios make economical sense across channels
+-   engagement depth and retention are solid/improving

+#### Potential signs of unhealthy growth

+-   NEXT STEP BOOKMARK

+#### Misc/Old Notes

 1.  how is active defined and how is healthy growth being determined